The transcendence degree of the reals over certain set-theoretical subfields: Prerequisites

 \begin{Def} Let $f\colon A\subseteq \RR^n \to \RR$.
 We say that $f$ is \concept{uniformly continuous} on $A$ if

 where $\|\cdot\|$ denotes the norm of a vector in $\RR^n$, and $|\cdot|$ denotes the absolute value of a real number. \end{Def}

 Recall that a continuous function on a compact set is uniformly continuous {\cite[Theorem 4.19]{Rudin1964principles}}, and $A\subseteq \RR^n$ is compact iff it is closed and bounded (see for example \cite[Theorem 2.41]{Rudin1964principles}).
 In particular, a continuous function on the closure of a ball in $\RR^n$ is uniformly continuous.
-This will be used later.